PhilipMay/may-la-hugo/content/en/python/poetry.md

 - install current project with dependencies: `poetry install`
 - publish (and build) to PyPI: `poetry publish --build -u <username> -p <password>`

+## Dependency Groups & Extras
+- To declare a set of dependencies, which add additional functionality to the project during runtime, use extras instead.

 ## Config
 - see locale config: `poetry config --list`
 - store env. in locale project in `.venv`: `poetry config virtualenvs.in-project true --local`